What is it that gives a musical scale that special "color" of sound?

 Despite the pianos limitations regarding micro intervals, we still have plenty of scales to choose from.

-The most common music scale played on the piano is major and minor scales, but make sure to explore other scales and modes as well, as you learn to play the piano!
-Click on the links below to explore more:
+The most common music scales played on the piano are major and minor scales, but make sure to explore other scales and modes as well, as you learn to play the piano!

 Dec 03, 16 03:44 PM

 I am interested in lessons, etc, for an electronic keyboard (Casio LK230).
 I am a true beginner---74-years-old and NO experience whatsoever.
 But always